-The percentage of Return on Capital has decreased compared to 2022, as a result of the FY2023 losses which have been significantly reduced compared to FY2022.
-Capital, as per Note 6.5 of the Financial Statements, is comprised of shareholders equity and shareholder's loan.
-This metric is expected to show improvement in FY2024.
-Again, it is expected to be positive.
+The percentage of Return on Capital has also improved compared to 2023, because of the FY2024 losses which have been significantly reduced compared to FY2023 and despite the increase in capital denominator as a result of additional loan obtained by GO plc.
+Capital, as per Note 6.5 of the separate financial statements, is comprised of shareholders equity and shareholder's loan.
+This metric is expected to show improvement in FY2025 and turn to positive.